-The board of trustees has reviewed the key risks to which the academy trust is exposed together with the operating, financial and compliance controls that have been implemented to mitigate those risks.
-The board of trustees is of the view that there is a formal on-going process for identifying, evaluating and managing the academy trust's significant risks that have been in place for the period 1st September 2018 to 31st August 2019 and up to the date of approval of the annual report and financial statements.
-This process is regularly reviewed by the board of trustees.
+The Board of Trustees has reviewed the key risks to which the academy trust is exposed together with the operating, financial and compliance controls that have been implemented to mitigate those risks.
+The Board of Trustees is of the view that there is a formal on-going process for identifying, evaluating and managing the academy trust's significant risks that has been in place for the period 1st September 2019 to 31st August 2020 and up to the date of approval of the annual report and financial statements.
+This process is regularly reviewed by the Board of Trustees.